 For the vast majority of sponsored projects, faculty can transfer grants when they are the principal investigator.
 Contact the Office of Research Administration to begin the process.

-Reports are sent out by the UMass President's office within a week after the accounting records are closed for the month, generally before the 15th of the month.
+Reports are sent out by the UMass President's office within a week after the accounting records are closed for the month, generally before the fifteenth of the month.